What is a privacy search engine?

 Private browsing mode offers some protection, but your browsing is not completely private and the websites you visit will still track you online.
 If you are concerned about search engine privacy, we recommend using a private search engine.

-Private search engines offer a more data secure alternative to traditional search engines and private browsing mode.
+Private search engines, or no-tracking search engines, are search engines that don't track your activities online.
+They offer a more data secure alternative to traditional search engines and private browsing mode.

-A private search engine will not store your personal data or track your browsing behavior on the internet.
+A no-tracking earch engine will not store your personal data or track your browsing behavior on the internet.
 They don’t collect your search information and will maintain your privacy when browsing the web.

 Most private search engines work in the exact same way as other search engines, except they don't collect or store your personal information.

 Traditional search engines try to collect as much data about you as possible while you’re using the internet.
-Whereas, a private search engine will not collect any of your personal information.
+Whereas, a privacy search engine will not collect any of your personal information.

 For that reason, using a private search engine will improve your digital privacy and keep your data private.